gohugoio/hugo/docs/content/templates/functions.md

     {{.content}}

-or Create a map on the fly to pass into
+or create a map on the fly to pass into

     {{partial "foo" (dict "important" "Smiles" "content" "You should do more")}}